-Our organizational structure for corporate governance and internal control

-(2) Each of our subsidiaries and affiliated companies has a supervisory department.

-(3) We have committees and conference bodies, including the Comprehensive Budget Committee, the Capital Investment Committee and the

-Investment and Loan Committee.
-In addition, we have an internal reporting system "Help Line" to prevent occurrences of compliance violations.

-(4) Corporate auditors perform inspections as necessary on the operations and asset status of subsidiaries.
+- (1) We audit of our subsidiaries and affiliated companies through auditing consolidated financial statements. - (2) Each of our subsidiaries and affiliated companies has a supervisory department. - (3) We have committees and conference bodies, including the Comprehensive Budget Committee, the Capital Investment Committee and the Investment and Loan Committee.
+In addition, we have an internal reporting system "Help Line" to prevent occurrences of compliance violations. - (4) Corporate auditors perform inspections as necessary on the operations and asset status of subsidiaries.